Trusted Toledo Attorneys Here For You In Difficult Times

 How long does a divorce take?

 How long a divorce can take in Ohio may ultimately depend on your spouse’s cooperation.
 For more complex divorces, a divorce can take over a year to resolve.
-A few factors that can make a divorce take longer include the size of the marital estate and negotiations for child custody arrangements.
+A few factors that can make a divorce take longer include the size of the marital estate and negotiations for child custody arrangements or parenting plans.

 There are a few ways to reduce the time it takes for a divorce to settle.
 Some aspects of a divorce can quickly be resolved with a prenuptial or postnuptial agreement, which can dictate how assets should be divided and the terms of spousal support.